• Skip to primary navigation

 Since cast iron pans are made in a single piece, they're also known for getting very hot, and I know a few people who don't care for the short, stubby handles for that reason.
 The handles of a carbon pan will get hot too, but it takes longer, and, as they're lighter, they'll cool down quicker.

-The ultimate sear
+The ultimate Sear

 Carbon steel pans are my first choice for hot, fast cooking as well as pan-roasting.
 Steak with an incredible sear?
 Perfect Brussels sprouts?
 Chicken breast with the golden brown crackling skin?
 Scallops better than your favorite restaurant (after some practice!) are just a few examples of what carbon excels at.

-Cast iron's also good for searing, but carbon heats more evenly, and typically gets hot at least twice as fast as cast iron depending on the thickness of the carbon pan, which can vary.
 Lightning fast, even heat is only part of the equation, but it's a big one, especially when someone is paying for say, the perfect plate of scallops.
 If you've ever wanted to make seared lops like your favorite restaurant, with that perfect crust edge-to-edge, carbon steel is the way.
-See for yourself in the quick demo below.
+They're also great for cooking cuts like the teres major steak.

 Seasoning and Cleaning